lipi650/TheThingOfABadThing/README.md

   This is the new, improved version of the mapeditor tool.

 ## The MAP:
-  The map file contains the grid data of 20x20 Front and Side values (walls facing to the player and walls facing to the right) in the following order: (FR1,1, SI1,1, FR1,2, SI,2, FR1,3....SI20,1, FR2,1, SI2,1, FR3,1...)
+  The map file contains the grid data of 20x20 Front and Side values (walls facing to the player and walls facing to the right) and if the cell is "special" (can trigger custom events) in the following order: (FR1,1, SI1,1, SP1,1, FR1,2, SI1,2, SP1,2, FR1,3...., FR20,20, SI20,20, SP20,20)

       SI0,0    SI1,0    SI2,0
       |        |        |